 This exhibition was on display from September 14, 2007 to January 20, 2008.

-There were 96 objects in this exhibition but right now we can only show you 2 of them.
-Some objects may not be viewable because they were on loan; this might be due to issues involving image rights or simply because there is no digitized image for the objects.
+Some objects in this exhibition may not be viewable on the website due to copyright or other usage restrictions, or because there is no digitized image for the object.

 See all the exhibitions.